-Non Specified Investments have a range of vehicles not covered by the definition of Specified Investments and generally carry more risk.
+- 5.6.
+Non Specified Investments have a range of vehicles not covered by the definition of Specified Investments, which are set out in the Treasury Management Practices (TMPs) and generally carry more risk.
 Only investments where there is no contractual risk to the capital invested and where the rate of return justifies their use will be entered into.
-The only category of Non Specified investment identified for use for the coming financial year is a routine term investment with a counter party as described above for Specified Investments, for a period of more than one year.
+The only category of Non Specified investment identified for use for the coming financial year is a routine term investment with a counterparty as described above for Specified Investments, for a period of more than one year.
 This type of investment will be considered when rates are favourable and cash balances allow.
-The County Council's prudential indicators allow no more than £5 million to be invested in this category.
+The County Council's prudential indicators allow no more than £5 million to be invested in this category. - 5.7.
 The credit ratings of Fitch, Moodys and Standard and Poors are monitored at least weekly, ratings watches and downgrades are acted upon immediately.
-Any other information that is deemed relevant to the creditworthiness of any Counterparty will be acted upon.

-The Council will aim to have not less than 50% of its investments returnable within 30 days with at least 20% within 7 days.
+Any other information that is deemed relevant to the creditworthiness of any Counterparty will be acted upon, in line with the revised code issued in 2009. - 5.8.
+The County Council will aim to have not less than 50% of its investments returnable within 28 days with at least 20% within 7 days.

-West Mercia Supplies
+6. West Mercia Energy

-With regard to the joint ownership of West Mercia Supplies, the County Council may, if deemed in the best interest of prudent management of the West Mercia business, undertake transactions pertaining to foreign currencies, such as foreign exchange deals and investments.
-Such dealings must have relevance to the course of business of West Mercia Supplies.
+6.1.
+With regard to the joint ownership of West Mercia Energy, the County Council may, if deemed in the best interest of prudent management of the West Mercia business, undertake transactions pertaining to foreign currencies, such as foreign exchange deals and investments.
+Such dealings must have relevance to the course of business of West Mercia Energy.
 These dealings will be classified as Non-specified Investments as they are not sterling denominated.